orestisf1993/jekyll-now/_posts/2017-8-24-GSoC-Work-Product.md

 - [https://bugzilla.gnome.org/show_bug.cgi?id=786802](https://bugzilla.gnome.org/show_bug.cgi?id=786802)

 ## Work to be done
-- Get the code accepted: bugs 732266 and 732267 are still open and my patches are under review.
+- Get the code accepted: bugs ~~732266~~ and 732267 are still open and my patches are under review.
 I will reply to reviews and comments until they get accepted.
+(**UPDATE**: 732266 is now accepted).
 - Filter out SEI messages according to the H264 spec.
 This is optional for the decoding process but still desired.
 I am interested in submiting a patch for this.